Anterior Ankle Pain (Front)

 Active and passive movements give an idea of range of motion and whether it is restricted in any way.
 Pain on active or passive movements may indicated impingement or ligament injury.

 Resisted movements applied stress to muscles and tendons.
 Therefore, any symptoms reproduced during resisted movements may indicated injury to muscle or tendon.
-You can understand why it is important to have a good understanding of ankle anatomy to successfully diagnose anterior ankle pain.
+It is important to have a good understanding of ankle anatomy to successfully diagnose anterior ankle pain.

 Scroll to Top